Chinese wall: Finance

 A Chinese wall is commonly employed in investment banks, between the corporate-advisory area and the brokering department.
 This separates those giving corporate advice on takeovers from those advising clients about buying shares and researching the equities themselves.

 The "wall" is thrown up to prevent leaks of corporate inside information, which could influence the advice given to clients making investments, and allow staff to take advantage of facts that are not yet known to the general public.

-The phrase "already over the wall" is used by equity research personnel to refer to rank-and-file personnel who operate without an ethics wall at all times.
+The phrase "over the wall" is used by equity research personnel to refer to rank-and-file personnel who operate without an ethics wall at all times.
 Examples include members of the Chinese wall department, most compliance personnel, attorneys and certain NYSE-licensed analysts.
-The term "over the wall" is used when an employee who is not normally privy to wall-guarded information somehow obtains sensitive information.
+The term "already over the wall" is used when an employee who is not normally privy to wall-guarded information somehow obtains sensitive information.
 Breaches considered semi-accidental were typically not met with punitive action during the heyday of the "dot-com" era.
 These and other instances involving conflicts of interest were rampant during this era.
 A major scandal was exposed when it was discovered that research analysts were encouraged to blatantly publish dishonest positive analyses on companies in which they, or related parties, owned shares, or on companies that depended on the investment banking departments of the same research firms.
-The U.S. government has since passed laws strengthening the use Ethics walls such as Title V of the Sarbanes–Oxley Act in order to prevent such conflicts of interest.
+The U.S. government has since passed laws strengthening the use ethics walls such as Title V of the Sarbanes–Oxley Act in order to prevent such conflicts of interest.

 Ethics walls are also used in the corporate finance departments of the "Big Four" and other large accountancy and financial services firms.
 They are designed to insulate sensitive documentation from the wider firm in order to prevent conflicts.